VinEckSie/sealed-in-rust/src/99-appendices/99-01-glossary.md

 It fills up the last block of plaintext with bytes all set to the value of the number of padding bytes added.
 For example, if 4 bytes of padding are needed, the block is filled with `04 04 04 04`.
 PKCS7 ensures that plaintext lengths align with the cipher’s block size, but improper validation of padding can lead to padding oracle attacks.

+## Wireguard
+WireGuard is a modern VPN protocol and implementation designed by Jason A. Donenfeld.
+It focuses on simplicity, performance, and a small codebase, in contrast to traditional VPN stacks like IPsec and OpenVPN.
+WireGuard uses a fixed, opinionated set of strong primitives (e.g., Curve25519, ChaCha20-Poly1305, BLAKE2s, and HKDF) arranged in a Noise-based handshake pattern.
+It is now integrated into the Linux kernel and widely deployed for site-to-site VPNs, remote access, and privacy-focused applications.

+## Non-AES Hardware
+“Non-AES hardware” refers to CPUs and devices that do not provide hardware acceleration for AES (such as Intel’s AES-NI instructions).
+On these platforms, software-only AES can be relatively slow and sometimes harder to implement in a constant-time way.
+Stream ciphers like ChaCha20, which use simple add-rotate-xor operations, tend to be faster and easier to harden against timing attacks on such hardware.
+Modern protocols therefore often select ChaCha20-Poly1305 as a preferred or fallback cipher suite for clients without efficient AES support.

+## Salsa20
+Salsa20 is a stream cipher designed by Daniel J. Bernstein as part of the eSTREAM project.
+It uses simple add-rotate-xor (ARX) operations to generate a pseudorandom keystream from a key, nonce, and counter, making it fast and easy to implement on a wide range of hardware.
+Salsa20 was extensively analyzed and gained a strong security reputation, and its design directly inspired ChaCha20, which refines the permutation for better diffusion and performance on modern CPUs.

+## Pseudorandom Keystream
+A pseudorandom keystream is a sequence of bits or bytes that appears random but is generated deterministically from a secret key (and often a nonce/counter).
+In a secure stream cipher, this keystream should be computationally indistinguishable from true randomness to anyone who does not know the key.
+When the keystream is XORed with plaintext (and never reused with the same key/nonce), it hides the original data while still allowing the receiver, who can regenerate the same keystream, to decrypt it.

+## ChaCha20-Poly1305
+ChaCha20-Poly1305 is an AEAD (Authenticated Encryption with Associated Data) construction that combines the ChaCha20 stream cipher with the Poly1305 message authentication code.
+ChaCha20 provides fast, software-friendly encryption using add-rotate-xor operations, while Poly1305 computes a strong one-time MAC over the ciphertext and associated data.
+Together, they provide confidentiality, integrity, and authenticity in a single primitive, widely deployed in TLS 1.3, WireGuard, and many modern protocols, especially on devices without AES hardware acceleration.